RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: RELATED WORK

 \paragraph{Representations in large scenes.} Reconstruction of large-scale scenes requires efficient representations.
 As for explicit voxel-based methods, hashing schemes~\cite{Niessner2013, Dai2017} and octrees~\cite{liu2020neural,mao2023ngel} are adopted to reduce the memory footprint.
-However, these methods do not reduce the number of parameters in modeling and lack the ability of completion.
-In terms of implicit methods, learnable hash grids~\cite{wang2023co,zhang2023go}, tri-planes~\cite{johari2023eslam} and neural points~\cite{Sandstrm2023PointSLAMDN,hu2023cp} are utilized to achieve the trade-off of efficiency and reconstruction quality.
+However, these methods only reduce the storage required for empty space and lack the ability of completion.
+In terms of implicit methods, learnable hash grids~\cite{wang2023co,zhang2023go}, tri-planes~\cite{johari2023eslam}, and neural points~\cite{Sandstrm2023PointSLAMDN,hu2023cp} are utilized to achieve the trade-off of efficiency and reconstruction quality.
 However, these methods suffer from the high latency of the model update.
 Another line of work leverages submaps~\cite{tancik2022block,tang2023mips,mao2023ngel} to dynamically allocate the implicit maps with the moving camera.
 The multi-submap techniques improve the scalability while costing much more time in submap management.
 Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} shows promising results in novel view synthesis.
-A series of works \fix{~\cite{keetha2024splatam,huang2024photo,matsuki2024gaussian,ha2024rgbd}} explore applying 3DGS to monocular or RGB-D SLAM. \ffix{Submaps and loop closure techniques~\cite{zhu2025_loopsplat} are incorporated to improve the tracking accuracy.
-Furthermore, a more compact representation~\cite{peng2024rtgslam} is proposed to enhance the efficiency of 3DGS.} \fix{These methods demonstrate high-fidelity rendering and generalization capabilities in different scenarios. } However, these 3DGS-based methods are still \fix{less memory-friendly} than implicit methods since they need numerous 3DGS for the explicit model, especially in large-scale scenes.
+A series of works ~\cite{keetha2024splatam,huang2024photo,matsuki2024gaussian,ha2024rgbd} explore applying 3DGS to monocular or RGB-D SLAM.
+Submaps and loop closure techniques~\cite{zhu2025_loopsplat} are incorporated to improve the tracking accuracy.
+Furthermore, a more compact representation~\cite{peng2024rtgslam} is proposed to enhance the efficiency of 3DGS.
+These methods demonstrate high-fidelity rendering and generalization capabilities in different scenarios.
+However, these 3DGS-based methods are still less memory-friendly than implicit methods since they need numerous 3DGS for the explicit model, especially in large-scale scenes.
 We propose to take advantage of both explicit and implicit representations to remain both memory-efficient and time-efficient via residual mixing.